Our Community

 Standing poses will safely build your strength and mobility, improve balance, and are energising, challenging and fun.
 (They are preparatory for advanced poses too)

 Sarvangasana (Shoulder-stand) is introduced, and no one else teaches shoulder stand as Iyengar teachers do.
 There is a very gradual progression, building up to stay for a longer period.
-Some students will stay with wall support, and some will be balancing independently by the end of the Intro course. (please don’t panic – your teacher will guide you and has heaps of alternatives, hacks and tricks for people with injuries and other health issues)
+Some students will stay with wall support, and some will be balancing independently by the end of the course. (please don’t panic – your teacher will guide you and has heaps of alternatives, hacks and tricks for people with injuries and other health issues)

 There are some quietning floor poses to transition calmly into a guided Savasana (Relaxation Pose) for the end of the class.